Last updated on November 28th, 2023.

 - Stomach and digestive problems

-- Wheezing, whistling sounds in chest
+- Wheezing and whistling sounds in the chest

 - Frequent headaches